Jason Greenslade

-Jason John Greenslade (born 6 March 1970) is a Welsh international indoor and lawn bowler.
-After moving to Guernsey in 2022 he later represented them in competition.
+Jason John Greenslade (born 6 March 1970) is an international indoor and lawn bowler.
+Originally representing Wales, after moving to Guernsey in 2022 he later represented them in competition.
 He reached a career high ranking of world number 28 in March 2025.

 Bowls career

 Outdoors

 Greenslade took up bowling at the age of eight after his parents (both Welsh internationals) introduced him to the sport.

 In 2001, he won the Hong Kong International Bowls Classic singles title.

 He has competed three Commonwealth Games in the 2002 Commonwealth Games at Heaton Park, Manchester (where he won a bronze in the fours, in the 2006 Commonwealth Games at the John Cain Memorial Park in Thornbury, Victoria, Australia and in the 2010 Commonwealth Games at the Yamuna Sports Complex in Delhi.
 His outdoor club is Dinas Powys.
 In 2009 he won the pairs gold medal and singles bronze medal at the Atlantic Bowls Championships.

 He was the Welsh National singles champion in 2011 as 2014 and won the singles at the British Isles Bowls Championships in 2015.